 ECHO takes the health and wellbeing of our Services Users and staff very seriously.
 We have put a COVID-19 Response Procedure and a robust Plan of Action together for each service.
-This enable us to take all necessary steps to limit the spread of the outbreak and safeguard our Service Users and staff teams as much as possible.
+This enable us to take all the necessary steps to limit the spread of the outbreak and safeguard our Service Users and staff teams as much as possible.
 We are also following all the available guidance from the government and our regulators.

 The following advice from ECHO will highlight the steps the organisation is taking across its sites.
 Please read this before visiting one of our services.

 For comprehensive information about the coronavirus itself, please visit either the Gov.UK or NHS websites, or call NHS 24 (Scotland only).

 ECHO services remain open to only essential visitors.
 Before visiting, please consider the following:

 - Is your visit essential?
 We are currently advising visitors to only enter an ECHO service if it is necessary to do so.
 If you can delay your visit or achieve its purpose via another method (i.e. through a phone call or video call) please do so.